kolanowskim/ERLI-Pictures/README.md

 ## Setup

+1. Run this script inside your mySQL -> mySqlScripts/create_schema.sql
-Go to \src\mysqlConfig.ts and provide mySQL details.
+2. Go to \src\mysqlConfig.ts and provide mySQL details.

 Then you can run this app by: